 Although analytical activities—which include evaluating markets, scouting neighborhoods, and crunching numbers—form the basis of every real estate investment, they do not represent the totality of what is required to be a successful investor.
-Beyond numerical literacy and business acumen, effective real estate investors must also be attuned to their own psychological makeup, and that of others.
+Beyond numerical literacy and business acumen, effective real estate investors must also be attuned to their own and others’ psychological makeup.
 This encompasses aspects such as decision-making, risk tolerance, and emotional influences.

 Understanding and using psychological tools can enable investors to become more aware of their behaviors and decisions—and how they influence investment outcomes.